apehex/tokun/articles/tokun.4.md

 Despite the quirks of the inputs, `tokun-4` decodes the embeddings with 99% accuracy, only missing a few Greek symbols in the equations.

-It was not trained on any code, French nor Greek: so this issue should be easily remediated with a more complete training dataset.
+It was not trained on any code, French nor Greek: it is performing well across languages.
+In any case, the few errors should be easily remediated with a more complete training dataset.

-Also the latent space shows structure, the model has learnt the Unicode scheme and more than 7 languages.
+Also the latent space shows structure: the model has learnt the Unicode scheme and more than 7 languages.

 ## Roadmap